 What To Put On Skin Immediately After Microneedling

 In the days after your microneedling treatment, you will generally experience several mild side effects which can include redness, swelling, and sunburned feeling skin.
 The micro-channels created provide little time for product penetration of topical creams and serums.
-The only product to be applied in the first 24 hours post treatment should be Hyaluronic acid.
+The only product to be applied in the first 24 hours post-treatment should be Hyaluronic acid.

 Applying the right products immediately after microneedling will help reseal the skin, calm inflammation, and provide moisture and nutrients to combat signs of aging.

-High Molecular Weight Hyaluronic Acid
+Hyaluronic Acid

 Applying high molecular weight hyaluronic acid to your skin will keep it moisturized and protect its natural barrier from outside pollutants.
 It also has amazing anti-inflammatory properties that help soothe swelling and calm sensitive skin.
 HA should be applied throughout the next week or two.

-Cos De Baha Hyaluronic Acid
+Cos De BAHA Hyaluronic Acid Serum

 Why We Love It: A staple in everyday skincare routines.
 Calms dry, itchy, and sunburned feeling.
 Helps stimulate collagen production.